Mahshid-MSH/GhidraHush/README.md

 8. **Agentic compilation loop & patching (LLM):** An autonomous LLM-driven loop that attempts to compile the refactored functions, reads GCC error logs, and patches the source code until compilation succeeds (up to a max retry limit).
 9. **Link output objects into final executable:** Links all generated `.o` files, `globals.o`, and `main.o` into the final executable.
 10. **Verify behavioral equivalence:** (Currently under development) Designed to ensure the reconstructed binary matches the behavior of the original input.

+## Contributing

+Contributions are more than welcome!
+This project thrives on community collaboration.
+Whether you want to squash bugs, refine prompt engineering for the LLM agents, add novel evasion techniques, or expand custom GDT archives—your participation is heavily encouraged!

+Feel free to fork the repository, open issues, or submit Pull Requests.
+Jump in and help take this framework to the next level!

 ## Notes